Nusiq/mcblend/README.md

 - mc_parent - points to an parent object in mcmodel.
 - mc_uv_group - used to group cubes with same width, depth and height to assign same uv-mapping to them.
-- mc_uv_u - U value of mcmodel uv-mapping.
-- mc_uv_v - V value of mcmodel uv-mapping.
+- mc_uv - U and V value of mcmodel uv-mapping.
-- mc_is_bone - if set to 1 marks an object as a mcbone.
+- mc_is_bone - if exists it marks an object as a mcbone.
 - mc_inflate - the inflate value of mc_cube in minecraft model.